Julie Elise Landry

 The threat of dying in a car wreck didn't convince me to seek help.

 If I wanted to overcome my lizard phobia, I thought I’d have to be tied down in a tub and covered with a sea of reptiles.
-For someone whose life was crippled by lizard-phobia, who maintained that phobia with a strict regiment of avoidance, not even the promise of living life phobia-free could entice me to agree to the worst-case-scenario of my fear.
+For someone whose life was crippled by lizard-phobia, who maintained that phobia with a strict regimen of avoidance, not even the promise of living life phobia-free could entice me to agree to the worst-case-scenario of my fear.

 When I turned 25, I moved back to New Orleans from Monroe, Louisiana.
 I loved (and still love) my new job, but as I soon discovered, the office had a small problem.